AnkoBG/spestqnko-api/README.md

 # spestqnko-api
-Backend for a mobile focused web app for budgeting
+Backend for a web app for budgeting